-Basis Rationale SNC Share BDC Share Average of: Core Spending Power for 2016/17 as determined by DCLG Final Settlement Figures Core Spending Power for 2017/18 as determined by This combines a number of proxies to form an overarching basis for savings/cost apportionment.
+Basis Rationale SNC Share BDC Share Average of: Core Spending Power for 2016/17 as determined by DCLG Final Settlement Figures Core Spending Power for 2017/18 as determined by DCLG Final Settlement This combines a number of proxies to form an overarching basis for savings/cost apportionment.
 Core spending power is an external assessment, which also reflects income generating capacity.
-55% 45% DCLG Final Settlement Figures Gross Income per audited accounts 2016/17 Gross Expenditure per These proxies would be simple to compare and gather.
-Expenditure as a proxy for cost splits has been used by other audited accounts 2016/17 authorities as a basis.
+These proxies would be simple to 55% 45% Figures Gross Income per audited accounts 2016/17 compare and gather. • Expenditure as a proxy for cost Gross Expenditure per audited accounts 2016/17 splits has been used by other authorities as a basis.